Archibald Alexander Gordon: Early life

-Two of Major Gordon's cousins were Colonel Ronald Eagleson Gordon MC of the Royal Engineers en Captain Colin Eccles Dick of the 2nd Royal Irish Fusilies who died in the Second Boer War during the Battle of Blood River Poort.
-Colin is commemorated on a memorial in Vryheid, South-Africa.
+Two of Major Gordon's cousins were Colonel Ronald Eagleson Gordon MC of the Royal Engineers and Captain Colin Eccles Dick of the 2nd Royal Irish Fusilies who died in the Second Boer War during the Battle of Blood River Poort.
+Colin is commemorated on a memorial in Vryheid, South Africa.

 Honorary Secretary for the Franco-Scottish Society

-After the death of Archibald George Ramsay Gordon Major Gordon moved his family to his mother's home in Edinburgh.
+After the death of his son Archibald, Major Gordon moved his family to his mother's home in Edinburgh.
 There his wife, who suffered a series of health problems after childbirth, could get specialised care.
 While looking for a job in Edinburgh, Major Gordon as offered the position of honorary secretary of the newly established Franco-Scottish Society.
 He accepted it.
 The Franco-Scottish Society aimed to foster contacts between the French and the Scots and to develop their traditional friendship enshrined – since at least 1295.
 A year after its establishment in 1895, the French branch: Association Franco-Ecossaise got established in France.
 In the summer of 1897, the French branch planned its first visit to Edinburgh, where the Scottish branch made all preparations.
 The Marquess of Lothian (head of the Royal Company of Archers) en Lord Reay (Mayor of Edinburgh) permitted to use Banqueting Hall in Aldershot for the banquet.
 This turned it into a historical event as Banqueting Hall was last used during the coronation of Charles I in 1625.
 After the successful event, the members of the French branch presented Major Gordon with a piece of silver as a token of their gratitude.
 On August 4, 1898, Major Gordon was decorated with the "Chevelier de l’Ordre Nationale de la Légion d’Honneur" by the new elected French government of Félix Faure for his services in the Franco-Scottish Society.
 From the end of 1903 until the summer of 1904, Major Gordon took part in the organisation of the conference of the Institute of International Law upon the request of Lord Reay.
 Sir Donald Mackenzie Wallace, former director of the foreign department for The Times and Friedrich Fromhold Martens, Imperial Russian diplomat and lawyer, were allotted to stay with Major Gordon.
 In late autumn, Major Gordon guided the German Duke Johann Albrecht zu Mecklenburg and his wife Princess Elisabeth Sybille of Saxe-Weimar-Eisenach through Scotland during their seven-day stay.
 The quiach that was presented to Major Gordon by the Duke is kept by the Major A. A. Gordon Society.
-In 1906 Major resigned from the Franco-Scottish Society to take up his position as private secretary of the 4th Duke of Wellington in Londen.
+In 1906 Major resigned from the Franco-Scottish Society to take up his position as private secretary of the 4th Duke of Wellington in London.